 Perhaps you can remember the frenetic reaction to Janet Jackson’s Super Bowl “wardrobe malfunction?”
-That 9/16th of a second glimpse of one of her breasts, its nipple covered by a pasty, created such a furor that Congress, the FCC and the Supreme Court got involved.
+That 9/16th of a second glimpse of her booby, its nipple covered by a pasty, created such a furor that Congress, the FCC and the Supreme Court all got involved.

-Complaints about the incident angrily emphasized that children were watching.
-Yet the Source Book for Teaching Science reports that the average US child watches 8,000 murders on TV by the time they finish elementary school; and that generates very little public protest.
+Complaints about the incident emphasized “Children were watching!”
+But consider this: the Source Book for Teaching Science reports that the average US child watches 8,000 murders on TV by the time they finish elementary school.
+Yet that generates very little public protest.

 The counter argument is that kids know these TV murders aren’t real.
-(Maybe Jackson’s boobies aren’t real either, for that matter.)
-Nevertheless, what children learn about morality by living in a culture that accepts simulated murder, and an abundance of other violent and sadistic acts, as entertainment cannot be positive?
+(One suspects Jackson’s boobies aren’t real either, for that matter.)
+Nevertheless, what do children learn by living in a culture that accepts simulated murder, and an abundance of other violent and sadistic acts as entertainment?
 And what do kids learn about sexuality when the mere glimpse of an almost bare breast creates a national furor?
-Nothing good either.

 I regularly watch the neighborhood kids play at killing.
 I have even drawn pretend fire from a three year old as I walked to my car.
-And their parents have bought them camouflage clothing, fake hand grenades, realistic assault rifles, and other assorted instruments of make-believe killing.
+And these kid’s parents have bought them camouflage clothing, fake hand grenades, realistic assault rifles, and other assorted instruments of make-believe killing.

 Preaching at kids does little to shape their values.
-It is just living in our culture that chiefly forms their sense of right and wrong.
-And what they are presently absorbing by watching death dealing “entertainment” is neither wise, nor worthy of their promise.
-We don’t need kids playing at sex, but we do need to rethink their playing at murder.
+It is living in our culture and absorbing what they see and hear that chiefly forms their sense of right and wrong.
+And what they presently are absorbing by regularly seeing death dealing “entertainment” is neither wise, nor worthy of their promise.
+We probably don’t want kids playing at sex; but let’s rethink their playing at killing.